victorduartedefreitas/HeroesPedia/README.md

 # HeroesPedia
-A xamarin mobile app that simulates a "heroes wiki" using MVVM architecture and some technologies, like:
+A xamarin mobile app (only android, yet...) that simulates a "heroes wiki" using MVVM architecture and some technologies, like:
 - Prism
 - Autofac
 - Refit